11ashwini-511/CODECRAFT_AD_02/README.md

 4. Delete Task: Users can remove specific tasks from the list by selecting their corresponding number.
 The app confirms the successful deletion of the task.

+   **output**:

-5. Clear All Tasks: For those who wish to start fresh, the app offers an option to clear the entire to-do list after user confirmation.
+6. Clear All Tasks: For those who wish to start fresh, the app offers an option to clear the entire to-do list after user confirmation.

-6. Exit: The app provides an option to terminate the program, ensuring a clean exit from the command-line interface.
+7. Exit: The app provides an option to terminate the program, ensuring a clean exit from the command-line interface.

 How the App Works